nikolawannabe/pcyo/content/new-students.md

 as a studio teacher for violin, viola, cello, and music theory.

 ## About Our Classes
 - Peninsula Community Youth Orchestra is for children in grades 1-12.
 Children entering the program should be able to read.
-More advanced high school students may instead prefer to join our parent organization, the [Sequim Community Orchestra](https://sequimcommunityorchestra.org).
+[High school students](/high-school-students) are likely ready for our parent organization, the Sequim Community Orchestra.
 - We offer group lessons for beginner, intermediate, and advanced learners of violin, viola, cello, or bass.
 - Classes are held Monday and Wednesday afternoons.
 - Classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.